Vehicle registration plates of North Korea: Diplomatic

-Ambassadorial and diplomatic vehicles are furnished with plates containing white characters on a blue background (two shades have been observed in use and are illustrated in the examples which follow).
+Ambassadorial and diplomatic vehicles are furnished with plates containing white characters on a green background (formerly, two shades of blue have been observed in use and are illustrated in the examples which follow).
 The first character is the Chosongul syllable 외 (oe, literal meaning: 'outside').
 This is followed by up to five digits separated by a hyphen.
 The first two digits indicate the embassy.